codeforamerica/uswds/src/views/components/form-card.md

 <!-- INTRO -->

-Form cards enable users to easily progress through complex forms by providing a single-page presentation of important questions and form sections. {.usa-prose}
+Form cards enable users to easily progress through complex forms by providing a single-page presentation of important questions and form sections.

 <!-- DETAILS -->